Thief3/thief3/README.md

 ### Hi there 👋

+Currently rebuilding this and my various public repos to be more presentable.

+In the meanwhile have a look at https://github.com/Thief3/RubiksCubeSolver, it's probably my favourite project on here.

+If you have any questions, or want to otherwise contact me, you can reach me at kissarlim@gmail.com

 <!--
 **Thief3/Thief3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.